Wish and If only

 Wish + would (irritating habits and the future)

-Apart from the present and past, we can also use wish to talk about habits that are annoying us and the future too.
+Apart from imagining a different present or past, we can also use wish to talk about habits that annoy us in the present.

-Imagine somebody has an annoying habit that drives you crazy and you want to tell them that you would like it if they didn’t do that.
-We can use wish to say it:
+Imagine somebody has an annoying habit that drives you crazy and you want to tell them that you would rather they didn’t do it.
+We can use wish and say:

 Here are some more examples: